chrisgrieser/nvim-scissors/README.md

 What you can do, however, is to copy individual snippets files from the `friendly-snippets` repository into your own snippet folder, and edit them then.

-### Add auto-triggered snippets
+### Auto-triggered Snippets
-While the VSCode snippet format does not support auto-triggered snippets, the `LuaSnip` plugin allows you to [specify auto-triggering in the VSCode-style JSON files by adding the `luasnip` key](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#vs-code).
+While the VSCode snippet format does not support auto-triggered snippets, `LuaSnip` allows you to [specify auto-triggering in the VSCode-style JSON files by adding the `luasnip` key](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#vs-code).

 `nvim-scissors` does not touch any keys other than `prefix` and `body` in the